Bankruptcy judge rejects The Onion's bid for Infowars

 "It's clear that [U.S. bankruptcy trustee Christopher Murray] left a lot of money on the table," Lopez said, adding that he thought the process was "doomed" the moment Murray decided to cancel a live auction and call for sealed "best and final" offers instead.

-The losing bidder, a business affiliate of Jones' called First United American Companies, offered $3.5 million for Infowars.
+The losing bidder, a business connected to Jones called First United American Companies, offered $3.5 million for Infowars.
 The Onion, in partnership with the Connecticut families, offered $1.75 million in cash, plus a novel sweetener they said raised the bid's value to at least $7 million.
 The families agreed to forgo some of the money they're entitled to, in order to raise the amount that other creditors, including the Texas families, could collect.
 But the judge said both offers were too small.

-Lopez did not specify what should happen next, saying that was up to the trustee.
-He gave Murray 30 days to come up with a plan.
+Lopez said he wants the trustee to sell Infowars in a way that will bring in more money — but how to do that, he said, is up to the trustee.
+And the judge wants to hear the plan in 30 days.

 The decision means Jones will be able to continue his show under the Infowars name, to his Inforwars audience and from his Infowars studio — at least for now.
 Had The Onion's bid been approved, Jones would have been kicked out of his studio and would have had to start rebuilding his audience and his brand from a back-up studio.
 The Onion's intent was to "end Infowars' relentless barrage of disinformation" and replace it with their brand of satire to skewer Jones' brand of conspiracy mongering.
 The site would have also promoted gun violence prevention through a collaboration with Everytown for Gun Safety, a nonprofit advocacy and research group.